 - Co-enrollment BSN Program (Veteran): allows military veterans to complete all Mason BSN nursing courses online while concurrently enrolled in their AAS nursing courses at a partner community college.

-The Accelerated Second Degree BSN Program and Traditional BSN Program must be completed on a full-time bases.
-Part-time and full-time options are offered for the RN to BSN and Co-enrollment Program.
+The Accelerated Second Degree BSN and Traditional BSN Programs must be completed on a full-time basis.
+Part-time and full-time options are offered for the Co-enrollment Program.